debugging exercise#

 As some additional practice, see if you can add a new feature to the program that keeps track of the number of guesses the user has made, and prints out the total number of guesses once the user has correctly guessed the number.

-Once you’ve made these changes, and are satisfied that they’re working properly, remember to use GitHub Desktop to commit the changes.
+Once you have implemented the changes and are satisfied that they’re working properly, remember to do the following: